 Finally, let’s talk about a lack of quality sleep, which I mentioned earlier as a stress factor, especially for all new moms (and dads).
 There have been some really interesting studies done relating to the importance of sleep in having a healthy sexual desire.
 Sleep deprivation can cause mood changes, irritability, and fatigue, which can impact whether someone feels frisky or not.

-Thyroid issues may increase your risk for inflammation as well as sleep apnea.
 Interestingly, I have seen – with both clients and readers – that there is a very high incidence of people with Hashimoto’s also having sleep apnea.
 The good news is that there are protocols to address this condition.
 I’ve seen clients not only get a better night’s sleep on a consistent basis, but also reduce their cortisol levels (and, in doing so, better support their adrenals), by addressing sleep apnea.

 Hormone Changes